Hacking Lifehacks

-Over the past day or so I’ve exchanged a few tweets with Clewless that alludes to a post I’d written about Lifehacker over a year ago.
+Over the past day or so I’ve exchanged a few posts on social media that alludes to a post I’d written about Lifehacker over a year ago.

-Even with the additions of the “How I Work” series and an increase in content that I’m enjoying up until the beginning of this month, they still publish material that keeps that old post in the back of my mind.
+Even when they publish pieces that harken back to the “good ol’ days” of Lifehacker, they still publish material that keeps that old post in the back of my mind.

 It’s those pieces of material – the ones that I’m not fond of at all – that also reminded me of a TEDx talk I did just over a year and a half ago called Hacking Lifehacks: Reimagining How We Speed the Right Things Up So We Can Slow the Right Things Down.
 While the delivery is okay (I’ve improved quite a bit since 2011 with my speaking), I believe the theme of the talk still holds true – along with a great deal of the content.